 Inclusion, possibility of an extra grant

-- students with a permanent or a long-term disability, including a disability caused by physical or mental illness, may apply for a special supplement
+• students with a permanent or a long-term disability, including a disability caused by physical or mental illness.
+If, for example, you have a NAIS decision, then you may apply for the top-up.

 If the stay abroad would involve extra costs that exceed the above mentioned top-up, it is possible to apply for inclusion support from the Swedish Council for Higher Education for actual costs.
 The inclusion support for actual costs then becomes a complement to the top-up.
-Please contact us when you have decided to go forward with you travel to get more information and assistance.

 Application